 “Our doctors provide support for expeditioners up to 5500 kilometres away on Australian Antarctic stations and on ships plying the Southern Ocean,” Dr Ayton said.

 “We use advanced telehealth systems for remote diagnosis and treatment of patients, for example we are able to monitor the vital signs of an ill expeditioner from back here in Hobart.

-“We also have a well-established network of specialists in Tasmania and around the country to support healthcare delivery.
+“We also have a well-established support network of specialists in Tasmania and around the country to support healthcare delivery.

 “CARMM will bring all this acquired knowledge together to help provide highly specialised care in other isolated and extreme environments, such as off-shore islands and remote communities.”

 Professor Ben Canny from the University of Tasmania said, through the College of Health and Medicine, CARMM will provide accredited training and education pathways for generalist health practitioners.

 “This year we are starting a new Graduate Certificate in Healthcare in Remote and Extreme Environments, a one-stop shop to up-skill medical professionals for care-giving in remote areas.”

 CARMM will be based at the Australian Antarctic Division in Hobart, the gateway city to East Antarctica.